Engr-Talha-Nazir/An-End-to-End-AI-System-for-Psychological-Stress-Classification/README.md

-# 🧠 Stress Prediction Using Machine Learning
+# 🧠 A Real-Time Multimodal Machine Learning Framework for Tri-Level Stress Classification Using Physiological and Behavioral Signals
 **An End-to-End AI System for Psychological Stress Classification**

 ---